South Carolina is home to many beautiful and fascinating moth species.

 The Ironweed Root Moth, or Polygrammodes flavidalis, is a member of the Crambidae family of moths.
 These insects are native to South Carolina and can be found in various habitats, from open grasslands to moist wooded areas.
 They are small moths, usually measuring around 1/2 inch in length, with pale yellow wings, a tan body, and reddish-orange stripes.

-Ironweed Root Moths, also one of the many types of moths in South Carolina, typically feed on the leaves of ironweed plants, hence the name.
-While these moths are generally considered to be nuisance pests, they can cause damage to crops and gardens when their populations become too large.
+Ironweed Root Moths are one of the many types of moths in South Carolina.
+They typically feed on the leaves of ironweed plants, hence the name.
+While these moths are generally considered nuisance pests, they can cause damage to crops and gardens when their populations become too large.
 Ironweed Root Moths can be difficult to identify due to their small size and often fly during the day when most other moth species are inactive.

 To ensure that these moths aren’t causing any damage, homeowners should watch for their larvae, which can cause considerable damage to crops.
 If you find many Ironweed Root Moths in your garden, it’s best to contact a pest control professional who can help you safely remove them.